Alzheimer’s and Driving in the UK: Navigating Transportation Challenges

 Furthermore, accessible transport services often offer additional support systems.

-This may include GPS tracking devices or communication that allow or family members to monitor an individual’s whereabouts during travel.
+This may include GPS tracking devices or communication technology that allow caregivers or family members to monitor an individual’s whereabouts during travel.

 Such features can be particularly valuable in cases where memory loss makes it difficult for individuals with dementia to communicate their destinations accurately.